Saturday, November 30, 2024

 Moses … speaks of punishment, when he relates that man was expelled and that cherubim were opposed with the blade of a turning sword, which should prevent his entrance into the garden … Moses uses a word derived from whiteness or heat … God had commanded two cherubim to be placed at the ark of the covenant, which should overshadow its covering, with their wings; therefore he is often said to sit between the cherubim … In this place angels are called cherubim … that it is referred to angels is more than sufficiently known.
 Whence also Ezekiel (Ezekiel 28:14) signalizes the proud king of Tyre with this title, comparing him to a chief angel.

 Now, Calvin has mentioned Ezekiel 28, in which chapter we read about the king of Tyre being compared with the Devil, Satan.
 “You were in Eden, the garden of God … You were the anointed cherub who covers; I established you; you were on the holy mountain of God; you walked back and forth in the midst of fiery stones … And you sinned; therefore I cast you as a profane thing out of the mountain of God; and I destroyed you, O covering cherub, from the midst of the fiery stones” (Ezek.
 28:13a,14,16b).
 So, we see Satan being referred to as “the anointed cherub who covers … the covering cherub.”
 The word “covering” means to fence in, cover over, protect, defend, hedge in etc. (Strong's Concordance, Hebrew 5526).
+(May we be permitted to add "cloud", as in cloud-covering, to the list?)
 So, like the cherubim on the seat of atonement “covering” the ark of the covenant, Satan (like Adam who was to tend and keep it) (Gen. 2:15), the “anointed cherub” was to guard things in the garden.
 But, as we know, Adam broke covenant with God (Hos.
 6:7), instead entering into a covenant with the rebellious chief angel.

 How did the Devil deceive Eve and slither his way into convincing Adam to join him in his rebellion?
 “Now the serpent was more cunning than any beast of the field which the LORD God had made” (Gen. 3:1).
 Yes, we’re back to cherubim and seraphim, serpents.
 Because of the serpent, shouldn’t we have expected Satan to be a seraph rather than a cherub?
 If we keep in mind that he was a chief angel with respect to the garden, we can see how he had command over all the angels that were under him, whether cherubim or seraphim, even those angels (now become demons) that had joined him in his great rebellion.
 Satan spoke through the serpent, (or perhaps even transformed himself into a serpent), and by so doing, he became "that serpent of old."